Skip to content. | Skip to navigation

 Scope

-This course addresses students and researchers with backgrounds in mathematics and computational sciences who are interested in applying their skills toward problems in neuroscience.
-It will introduce the major open questions of neuroscience and teach the state-of–the-art techniques for analyzing and modeling neuroscience data sets.
+This course is for students and researchers with backgrounds in mathematics and computational sciences who are interested in applying their skills toward problems in neuroscience.
+It will introduce the major open questions of neuroscience and teach state-of–the-art techniques for analyzing and modeling neuroscience data sets.
 The course is designed for students at the graduate level and researchers with background in a quantitative field such as engineering, mathematics, physics or computer science who may or may not have a specific neuroscience background.
 The goal of this summer course is to help researchers find new exciting research areas and at the same time to strengthen quantitative expertise in the field of neuroscience.
-The course is partially sponsored by the National Science Foundation from a grant supporting activities at CRCNS.org, which hosts a public repository of experimental neuroscience data.
+The course is sponsored by the National Institute of Health, the National Science Foundation from a grant supporting activities at the data sharing repository CRCNS.org, and the Helen Wills Neuroscience Institute.

 Format